-Planning ahead is essential when it comes to weddings.
+Planning ahead is essential when it comes to a stress free wedding.
 There is so much to organise, and we all have that deep fear that it won’t go right on the day.
 So we plan and plan to make sure the whole event goes smoothly.
 For most of us, this is the first big event we have had to put together.
 We’re learning on the job, and it’s a steep learning curve.

 Start with booking your venue

 The availability of your preferred venue is usually what determines the date and time of your wedding.
 If you choose to have your ceremony at a separate location, like a church, it can be much harder to get the date you want.
 To reduce the pressure of finding transport between the venues, and the worry of people getting lost, it will be easier choose a single location.

 Check to see if your chosen venue will be decorating the rooms you use on the day.
 If not, you need to consider how your decor will be installed.
 Some florists offer a full service.
 This means they will bring the flowers, set the centrepieces, and even cover the chairs for you.
 Others will not.
 You may have some friends who can help decorate the venue for you.

 Image by GaborfromHungary

 When you choose your photographer, be sure to check out his portfolio.
 Ask questions about how he sets up and captures the images.
 Will you need to add extra time to be sure you’ll get the photos you want?
 Or perhaps you want more of a documentary style as featured at http://www.weddingsbyjp.co.uk/.
 Talk about the shots you like, so you can be certain you’ll get what you’re looking for.